 Erin Resner Candidate Statement-

-The Chamber held a candidates forum for the Shasta County District 1 Board of Supervisors Candidates on April 6th.
-The questions asked were asked from a business perspective based on survey feedback from Chamber members.
+The questions asked in this forum were formed from a business perspective based on survey feedback from Chamber members.

 Feel free to skip to the questions of most importance to you by using the timestamps in the video.